chlyz/i3ipc-dynamic-tiling/README.md

   leaving the parent container.

 + `i3dt_move other`: If the focused window is in the main container then move the window to the secondary container and vice versa.
+The focus is kept within the original container.

++ `i3dt_move swap`: Swap the focused window with the window in the focused window in other container.
+The focus is kept within the original container.

 ### Monocle alternatives